sirgeadas/Projeto-Ansible_LSF/Ansible/Ansible Hosts/Playbooks_and_Roles/Windows_Servers/README.md

 ##### Your Windows Server is now ready to accept ansible commands.

-Test the connection using this command:
+Test the connection on your control node using this command:
 ```Bash
 ansible -i inventory.yml ANSIBLE_WIN_HOST_NAME -m win_ping -k
 ````